Approximate Imitation Learning for Event-based Quadrotor Flight in Cluttered Environments: Introduction

-An important application benefiting from the reliable perception in high-speed motion is autonomous quadrotor flight in cluttered environments, such as forests.
-An example is time-sensitive missions, such as search and rescue missions, where rapid and reliable navigation through complex terrain can become life-saving.
-Although prior work using standard cameras has shown promising results in such environments~\cite{Zhang_2025}, they remain fundamentally limited by motion blur at high speeds.
-An emerging direction to tackle this downside is the solution of mounting a LiDAR sensor on a quadrotor~\cite{ren2025safety}.
-While already smaller in scale, LiDAR sensors still have a high cost and a heavier weight.
+Standard cameras capture dense visual information of the environment, enabling impressive robot performance across a wide range of applications~\cite{cadena2017past, levine2016end, kendall2019learning}.
+However, their performance degrades during high-speed motion due to motion blur.
+Since standard cameras integrate incoming light over a finite exposure time, any motion during this period results in blurred images.
+Consequently, perception quality deteriorates significantly, which negatively affects the downstream robot policy.
+Event cameras offer a radically different sensing mechanism inspired by the biological vision system~\cite{Gallego20pami}.
+Instead of integrating the incoming light, each pixel in an event camera asynchronously triggers events if the change in intensity exceeds a given threshold.
+The asynchronous triggering of events reduces the sensing latency to submilliseconds, compared to standard cameras that operate at fixed frame rates around \SI{20}{\hertz}.
+As a result, they provide sharp visual information even in fast motions with low latency.
+Furthermore, event cameras excel in scenes with very large brightness variations since they feature a high dynamic range that exceeds \SI{120}{\dB}.
+These properties make event cameras an ideal choice to capture scene information reliably in high-speed robotic tasks.
+An important application of reliable perception during high-speed motion is autonomous quadrotor flight for search-and-rescue missions, where rapid navigation in cluttered environments can be life-saving.
+Prior work using standard cameras has demonstrated promising results in such environments~\cite{Zhang_2025}, but remains limited by motion blur.
+To improve reliability, recent work has explored mounting LiDAR sensors on quadrotors~\cite{ren2025safety}.
+While already smaller in scale, LiDAR sensors still have a high cost and are heavier.
 Finally, methods using event cameras to increase sensing robustness have been proposed~\cite{falanga2020dynamic, bhattacharya2024monocular}.
-However, most of them use a standard camera to control the quadrotor and can additionally rely on an intermediate representation, which introduces computational overhead~\cite{bhattacharya2024monocular}.
+However, most of them use a standard camera and can additionally rely on an intermediate representation, which introduces computational overhead~\cite{bhattacharya2024monocular}.
 In our work, we propose an end-to-end approach, which maps events directly to commands without any intermediate representation or standard cameras, see Fig.~\ref{fig:eyecatcher}.
-This has the great benefit that the method can directly leverage the high-temporal resolution of the event camera for fast quadrotor flight.
+This enables the method to directly leverage the high temporal resolution of the event camera for fast quadrotor flight.
 During training, to avoid the high computational cost of rendering high-frequency event data, our method first learns a task-relevant representation space from large-scale offline event datasets.
 This learned representation is then used within a lightweight simulator to train the control policy via the action decoder.
 Crucially, the learning of the behavior does not rely on rendering events, making it highly efficient.
 The results in simulation confirm the effectiveness of our proposed \textit{approximate Imitation Learning (IL)} framework.
-Our method achieves a success rate increase of 0.2 compared to the behavior cloning baseline and an increase of 0.7 to the DAgger~\cite{ross2011dagger} baseline.
-By leveraging the approximate student, our approach significantly reduces training costs, accelerating policy training by a factor of 28.
+Our method achieves a success rate increase of 0.2 over the behavior cloning baseline and an increase of 0.7 to the DAgger~\cite{ross2011dagger} baseline.
+By leveraging the approximate student, our approach significantly reduces training costs, accelerating policy training by a factor of 28 (from 52.44 hours to just 1.86 hours).
 Finally, we validate our approach in the real world, where the quadrotor achieves speeds up to \SI{9.8}{\meter\per\second} using external state information.
 Although we apply our method only to event data, the framework is broadly applicable and can easily be extended to other modalities, which are computationally expensive to simulate, e.g., tactile sensors, radar, or LiDAR.